Design & Construction

 Where Do I Find An Architect, Designer Or Contractor To Create My ADU?

-If you are a contractor or builder and would like to be added to this list, contact the Bend Chamber of Commerce.
+If you are a contractor or builder and would like to be added to this list, contact the Bend Chamber.

 I Have Selected My Architect, Designer, And/Or Contractor, What Form Of Agreement Should I Consider?